 Fowl pox is a relatively slow-spreading viral infection that affects most bird species, including all commercial forms of poultry.
 It occurs in both a wet and dry form.
 The wet form is characterised... read more

-Histomoniasis is a parasitic protozoan infection of turkeys, chickens peafowl and several game bird species.
-In turkeys, most infections are fatal while in other birds, mortality is less common.
+Histomoniasis is a parasitic protozoan infection of turkeys, chickens, peafowl and several game bird species.
+Most infections are fatal in turkeys, but mortality is less common in other birds.
 Although chickens are relatively... read more

 Under construction Inclusion body hepatitis or Fowl adenovirus type 8) is…..

 Infectious bronchitis is a highly contagious viral respiratory infection of chickens, however the virus will also infect the urogenital and gastrointestinal tracts.
-Symptoms include coughing, sneezing and gasping in young birds, loss of... read more
+The clinical signs of infectious bronchitis are non-specific and so laboratory... read more

-Infectious bursal disease (IBD), also known as Gumboro, is a highly contagious viral infection of chickens that is seen worldwide.
-The severity of the disease will depend on the age and breed of... read more
+Infectious bursal disease (IBD), also known as Gumboro, is a highly contagious viral infection that is found in chicken flocks in most countries.
+The severity of the disease will depend on the... read more

 Infectious coryza is a contagious bacterial respiratory infection of chickens.
 While there are reports of a similar disease in other birds such as pheasants and guinea fowl, there is considerable doubt if these... read more

-Infectious laryngotracheitis (ILT) is a highly contagious viral respiratory infection of chickens and pheasants and the disease is notifiable in most states in Australia.
-A number of other bird species such as turkeys,... read more
+Infectious laryngotracheitis (ILT) is a highly contagious viral respiratory infection of chickens and pheasants and the disease is notifiable in most Australian states.
+A number of other bird species such as turkeys, ducks,... read more